Azure-Samples/app-gateway-ingress-controller/README.md

 ## Overview

-This repo is a walkthrough to simplify the deployment of a greenfield [App Gateway Ingress Controller](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-new) by providing scripts with automated Github Actions workflow.
+This repo is a walkthrough to simplify the deployment of a greenfield [App Gateway Ingress Controller](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-new) using an automated Github Actions workflow.

 Application Gateway Ingress Controller setup helps eliminate the need to have another load balancer/public IP in front of AKS cluster and avoids multiple requests to reach the AKS cluster.
-Application Gateway talks to pods directly using their private IP and does not require NodePort or KubeProxy services thus improves deployment’s performance.
+Application Gateway talks to pods directly using their private IP and does not require NodePort or KubeProxy services thus improves performance.

 ![agic with aks flow](./assets/aks-agic.png)